Ukraine Is Investigating Whether U.S. Ambassador Yovanovitch Was Surveilled

 "Ukraine's position is not to interfere in the domestic affairs of the United States of America," the ministry said Thursday.
 It concluded its statement by saying, "Ukraine expects the United States of America to respond promptly and looks forward to cooperation."

-In another development involving Ukraine, federal watchdog the Government Accountability Office said Thursday that Trump's administration broke the law when it withheld roughly $214 million in U.S. security assistance funds from Ukraine last summer.
+In another development involving Ukraine, the Government Accountability Office, a federal watchdog, said Thursday that the Trump administration broke the law when it withheld roughly $214 million in U.S. security assistance funds from Ukraine last summer.

 "Faithful execution of the law does not permit the President to substitute his own policy priorities for those that Congress has enacted into law," the GAO said.